Home · Blog · Regulation

 Quick answer:

 LOLER covers lifting equipment specifically.
 PUWER covers all work equipment generally.
-If your equipment lifts loads, both apply — LOLER sits on top of PUWER and adds specific inspection and record-keeping requirements.
+If your equipment lifts loads, both apply.
+LOLER sits on top of PUWER and adds specific thorough examination intervals, Schedule 1 report requirements, and defect notification duties.

 PUWER stands for the Provision and Use of Work Equipment Regulations 1998.
-It applies to virtually all equipment used at work — power tools, vehicles, machinery, computer workstations, ladders, and yes, lifting equipment.
-PUWER requires work equipment to be: suitable for its intended purpose, maintained in efficient working order, inspected where necessary, and used only by people who have received adequate training.
+It applies to virtually all equipment used at work: power tools, vehicles, machinery, computer workstations, ladders, and lifting equipment.
+Your equipment must be suitable for its intended purpose, maintained in good working order, inspected where deterioration is a risk, and operated only by people who have been properly trained.
+Where lifting equipment is involved, LOLER adds further obligations on top of all of that.

 LOLER stands for the Lifting Operations and Lifting Equipment Regulations 1998.
 It applies specifically to equipment used for lifting or lowering loads at work.
-LOLER is more prescriptive than PUWER — it specifies exactly when thorough examinations must take place, what they must cover, and what records must be kept.
+LOLER is more prescriptive than PUWER.
+It tells you exactly when thorough examinations must take place, what those examinations must cover, who may carry them out, and what records you must keep.
+It also requires safe working load markings and formal defect notification duties that PUWER alone does not impose.

 PUWER applies to...